unspentspace/melbourne/business_case/README.md

 # Benefits

+The benefits are based on Option 1, the standard for-profit company business model.

 ## Expected Benefits

-- Provides a sustainable place for bitcoin friendly events and educational activities to be hosted.
+- Provides a consistent place for bitcoin friendly events and educational activities to be hosted.
 - Provides opportunities for like-minded individuals to meet and create relationships.
 - Provides an opportunity for a modest revenue and profit to be able to reinvest and support the development of the space.
+- Provides incentive for international bitcoiners to spend time in Melbourne.

 ## Expected Dis-benefits

-No disbenefits have been identified.
+No significant disbenefits have been identified, yet.
+Undoubtedly there will be some.

 # Timescale